-Introduction to the ethical and epistemological issues pertaining to our interaction with the environment.
-Course topics may include the intrinsic and instrumental value of wilderness, animal rights, pollution, over-population, and more specific applied topics such as global warming or saving salmon in the Pacific Northwest.
+Provides an introduction to the ethical and epistemological issues pertaining to our interaction with the environment.
+Students study the various conceptions of the value of the environment and how these bear on environmental policy debates.
+Topics may include the intrinsic and instrumental value of wilderness, animal rights, pollution, over-population and more specific applied topics such as global warming or saving salmon in the Pacific Northwest.
+Fulfills social science or humanities course requirement, not both, at BCC.